 Corcoran isn’t the only investor on Shark Tank who is moved by stories.
 According to one analysis of 495 pitches, 30 percent of successful Shark Tank pitches included “a captivating narrative.”
 The researchers defined narrative as “an experience or personal anecdote told by the entrepreneur.”

 Professors Melanie Green and Timothy Brock study the role that “transportation theory” plays in persuading people to change their beliefs.
 When people are absorbed in a story it impacts the beliefs they hold.
 The more emotionally involved they are with the characters, the more empathy they feel for the hero and the more likely they are to buy into the hero’s view.
 “Highly transported individuals may have a greater affinity for story characters and thus may be more likely to be swayed by the feelings or beliefs expressed by those characters,” according to Green and Brock’s research.

 Transportation theory explains why Corcoran, her Shark Tank peers, and many other professional investors are often moved by stories.
-According to social science and psychology researchers, we think in story, we like to hear stories, and we are wired to see ourselves in another person’s stories.
-Stories of human suffering and overcoming obstacles are irresistible because adversity is a party of life.
+According to social-science and psychology researchers, we think in stories, we like to hear stories, and we are wired to see ourselves in another person’s stories.
+Stories of human suffering and overcoming obstacles are irresistible because adversity is a part of life.
 They motivate us and bring out our best efforts.

 The story prompted Herjavec to recite his own personal narrative.
 Herjavec said he dropped out of university in his first year.
 He recalled his father’s disappointment because nobody in the family had ever gone past high school.
-His father gave him a tough love pep-talk and Herjavec returned to school, becoming the first person in his family to go to college.
+His father gave him a tough-love pep talk and Herjavec returned to school.
 He backed Trobo for $166,000.